-Our working capital deficit increased approximately \$147,789 or 3.9% to \$4.0 million at May 31, 2020 in comparison to \$3.8 million at February 29, 2020.
-The increase in our working capital deficit was primarily due to a reduction in cash balances and the recognition of the Paycheck Protection Program (PPP) loan that we received in the amount of \$74,355.
+Our working capital deficit increased approximately \$0.36 million or 9.5% to approximately \$4.2 million at November 30, 2020 in comparison to approximately \$3.8 million at February 29, 2020.
+The increase in our working capital deficit was due to an increase in accounts payable, accrued interest, the paycheck protection program (PPP) loan we received and a decline in our cash balance offset by a decline in our line of credit balance, elimination of related party debt, and an increase in our prepaid assets.

+While we have ongoing positive cash flow from our crude oil operations in California, we have not yet been able to generate sufficient cash flow to cover all of our G&A and interest expense requirements.
 We anticipate an increase in our cash flow will occur when we are able to return to our planned drilling program that will result in an increase in the number of wells on production.